 @client, a directive needed only for

 apollo-link-state.
-It tells Apollo that the data must be resolved from the cache and making a network request isn't required.
+It tells Apollo that the data must be resolved from the cache and that making a network request isn't necessary.

 Query wrapper component with the